fensterheim/DataProjects/README.txt

     I brought domain knowledge of the Titanic blueprints to treat room numbers as 3D coordinates on the ship - the numbers were well ordered and had a prefix of the deck, this allowed me to get further features such as which the side of the ship in which the caben was located.

+fastai:
+  documentation and code related to fastai courses